 Unlike rules, which are easy for fraudsters to test and circumvent, the application of machine learning through analytics has been the standard for the SAS® fraud and financial crimes solutions for many decades.
 Jim Goodnight CEO SAS

-2. Converge fraud, anti-money laundering and cyber events.
+2. Coordinate and operationalize fraud, anti-money laundering (AML) and cyber events

-Financial institutions are taking advantage of big data architectures to consolidate data across typically isolated functions.
-It only makes sense to bring these functions together for a more holistic view of risk.
-Much of the data is similar, regulations are pushing risk identification closer to real time, and there is abundant opportunity to reduce operational costs and enhance efficiency while developing a cross-functional view.
-In fact, regulators in some countries expect firms to have a holistic view of risk across functions and to report “cyber events” as part of their normal AML and fraud SAR reporting obligations.
+Financial institutions are taking advantage of big data analytics to consolidate data across typically siloed functions.
+Today, it makes sense to bring these functions together for a more holistic view of risk.
+Much of the data is similar, and regulations are pushing risk identification to real-time.
+There’s also an opportunity to reduce operational costs and enhance efficiency while developing a cross-functional view.

-Several SAS clients score transactions for multiple types of risk during a single engine process.
-Whether you’re reviewing a loan applicant, decisioning a payment transaction or uncovering terrorist financing, there are opportunities to learn from every interaction.
-Achieving real-time agility in a faster payments world is essential because retail and financial entities are adapting to meet customer demands for convenience, intensifying the risk environment:
+For example, whether reviewing a loan application, making a decision about a payment transaction or uncovering terrorist financing through anti-money laundering efforts, there are opportunities to learn from every interaction.
+Achieving real-time agility in a world of faster payments is critical because retail and financial entities must adapt to improve customer experience amid demands for convenience.
+Such efforts, however, intensify the risk environment.

-- The rise of mobile and online activity has reshaped expectations for speedy authentication across all contact channels.
-You need a combination of customer, device and session behavioral analysis to prevent losses.
+- Mobile and online commerce reshape expectations for speedy authentication across all contact channels.
+Financial institutions need a combination of customer, device and session behavioral analyses to reduce fraud and prevent losses.

-- The demand for real-time fund availability began with the UK banking initiative Faster Payments Service (FPS), which reduces payment clearing times from three working days under the legacy BACS system to a few hours.
-New payments systems in the US and Australia – coupled with the growth of fintechs – are bringing this down to a few seconds.
+- The demand for real-time funds availability began with the UK banking initiative Faster Payments Service (FPS), which reduces payment clearing times from three working days under the legacy BACS system to a few hours.
+New payment systems in the US and Australia – coupled with the growth of fintechs – are bringing this down to a few seconds.

-Once a luxury, real-time transaction monitoring is now a baseline requirement for all payment types, incorporating not only financial transactions, but also authentication, session, location and device event data.
+Once a luxury, real-time transaction monitoring is now a baseline requirement for all payment types.
+To counter payment fraud, it’s vital to incorporate not only financial transactions but also authentication, session, location and device event data.

-High-profile leaks, such as the Panama Papers, dramatize the need for more transparency into the real owners or beneficiaries of corporate and legal entities.
-At the same time, the financial industry has seen deposit account and credit application fraud rise to 20 percent of all banking fraud.
-Both of these realities redefine the expectations for KYC processes.
-SAS is responding by:
+High-profile leaks such as the Panama Papers dramatize the need for more transparency into the real owners or beneficiaries of corporate and legal entities.
+At the same time, the financial industry has seen deposit account and credit application fraud rise to 20% of all banking fraud.
+Both realities redefine the expectations for KYC processes.
+SAS can help by:

 - Fortifying and speeding authentication processes that validate digital devices and in-person applicants.

-- Using robotic process automation (or RPA) to automate searches and queries of third-party data during an enhanced due diligence process.
+- Using robotic process automation (RPA) to automate searches and queries of third-party data during enhanced due diligence processes.